Hitendra Nath Goswami

 Hitendra Nath Goswami is an Indian politician from Bharatiya Janata Party.
 He served as Speaker of Assam Legislative Assembly from 30 January 2017 to 20 May 2021.
 Goswami is a member of Assam Legislative Assembly from Jorhat constituency.
 He was a member of Asom Gana Parishad until 16 February 2013, when he resigned from the party membership "expressing his frustration at the failure of the party leadership to bring in new blood to revive the regional force".
 He joined BJP on 10 March 2014 in New Delhi.
-However, he made it clear that he has nothing against the aims and objectives of the regional force and he would always continue his anti-Congress stand.
+However, he made it clear that he had nothing against the aims and objectives of the regional force and he would always continue his anti-Congress stand.